 The alarms limits for the Acumen Hypotension Prediction Index, HPI, are not adjustable.
-Target behavior and range of HPI are described in HPI Alarm on page 252.
+Target behavior and range of HPI are described in HPI Alarm on page 257.

-- 3. To disable visual targets for the parameter, touch the Target enabled icon The target indicator for that parameter will appear gray. - 4.
+- 3. To disable visual targets for the parameter, touch the Target enabled icon at the top left of the menu.
+The target indicator for that parameter will appear gray. - 4.
 Use the arrows to adjust the zone settings or touch the value button to open a numeric keypad.